 In most cases, bladder cancer is diagnosed after a person tells his or her doctor about blood in the urine (also known as Hematuria), but you may experience any of these symptoms as well:

 - Blood or blood clots in the urine

 - Lower back pain on one side of the body

-Furthermore, the study noted that 57 percent reported they smoked tobacco and 29 percent of participants reported they didn’t smoke at all (whether it was cannabis or tobacco).
-Researchers found that men who smoked cannabis had a decreased likelihood of developing bladder cancer over than those who didn’t smoke at all.
+Furthermore, the study noted that 57 percent of the test subjects smoked tobacco, and 29 percent of participants reported they didn’t smoke at all (whether it was cannabis or tobacco).
+Researchers also found that men who smoked cannabis had a decreased likelihood of developing bladder cancer over those who didn’t smoke at all.

 Traditional Bladder Cancer Treatments